mattxwang/qwerhacks-21-workshops/firebase/main-workshop/README.md

-# React 101, The Main Firebase Workshop
+# Firestore 101, The Main Firestore Workshop

-This README contains the notes for the entire main Firebase workshop, where **we make a client-side todo list app persistent and multi-user**.
+This README contains the notes for the entire main Firebase/Firestore workshop, where **we make a client-side todo list app persistent and multi-user**.
 It is split up into several byte-sized chunks:

 0. What is Firebase/Firestore and Demo Code Tour
 1. Setting up Firestore and the Firebase Console
 2. Creating, Reading, Updating, and Deleting Data with Firestore
-3. Listeners, Transactions, Querying
+3. Cool Tricks with Firestore: Listeners, Batched Writes, Querying

 You don't need to be an HTML/CSS/JS pro to do this workshop, but a passing familarity is recommended.